zhengyao-lin/Ivory/README.md

 ##Hello, world!
 <br/>
-Create an file named hellooo.ivy(any name you want) Add these code:
+Create an file named hello.ivy(any name you want)

-    using Ivory.lang;
+Add these code:

+    /*using Ivory.lang;*/
     println("hello, world!");

 Now, run it with the executable file which is compiled just now:

-    ../src/bin/Ivory hellooo.ivy
+    ../src/bin/Ivory hello.ivy

 hello, world!<br/>
 **NOTE:** More details will be  in *IVORY_BOOK*